front-end-intermediate/DOM-Scripting/readme.md

 ### I - JavaScript Review

 Review the JavaScript Algorithms and Data Structures Certification at [Free Code Camp](https://www.freecodecamp.org/learn).
 Start with the Basic JavaScript lessons and then proceed to the ES6 section.
-YOu should try to complete these sections before the third class.
+You should try to complete these sections before the third class.
+If you want to get ahead,

 ### II - New York Times API